1 Introduction

 The chief executive has specific accountability to ensure that responsibilities for health and safety, including the management of slips, trips and falls is effectively assigned, accepted and managed at all levels in the trust consistent with good practice.
 This duty is delegated to others in the trust.

-4.3 Head of estates and facilities
+4.2 Head of estates and development

 It is the responsibility of the head of estates and facilities to ensure that contractors work in an agreed safe manner which avoids creating slip, trip and fall hazards which may pose a risk both to themselves and others.

-4.4 Health and safety lead or Health and Safety team
+4.4 Health and Safety team

 The health and safety lead or Health and Safety team will assist the trust in undertaking the measures needed to comply with relevant statutory provisions as required by the Health and Safety at Work Act and the Management of Health and Safety Regulations.
 This will include the provision of relevant health and safety information and advice and review of this policy.